-Many people going into business concern themselves with key questions.
+Many entrepreneurs and people going into business concern themselves with key questions.
 What am I going to do?
 How will I get there?
 When will I reach my goal?
-Simon Sinek – leadership expert and motivational speaker – outlines in his now-classic book what the best leaders in history have done differently.
+Simon Sinek is a leadership expert and motivational speaker.
+He outlines in his now-classic book what the best leaders in history have done differently.
 They’ve started with ‘Why?’ instead.

-Range: How Generalists Triumph in a Specialized World – David Epstein
+Range: How Generalists Triumph in a Specialized World by David Epstein

-The 7 Habits of Highly Effective People – Steven R. Covey
+The 7 Habits of Highly Effective People by Steven R. Covey

-Almost the epitome of all self-help and self-promotion, Covey has started a revolution in numbered lists that engage readers to explore topics in further detail…like this article, or this 5 must have apps for international students.
+Almost the epitome of all self-help and self-promotion, Covey has started a revolution in numbered lists that engage readers to explore topics in further detail.
 Anecdotal evidence is paired with more substantial research in a well-balanced manner.
 This guide to success in business – but also more broadly, life – is, as a result, not only enlightening but enjoyable.

-The title may seem a little direct, but Napoleon Hill has struck the heart of why a lot of students go into business: the sweet temptation of ‘making it big’.
+The title may seem a little direct, but Napoleon Hill has struck the heart of why a lot of students go into business.
+The sweet temptation of ‘making it big’.
 Over more than two decades and 500 interviews with a range of extremely wealthy businessmen and -women, Hill delved deep to uncover the secrets of gaining and maintaining wealth.
-With a few more steps than Covey, Hill touches upon the importance of visualisation and mental attitudes to establishing a successful business (a topic that will be covered in more depth on iSTUDENTglobal in a special World Mental Health Day article on October 15th).
+With a few more steps than Covey, Hill touches upon the importance of visualisation and mental attitudes to establishing a successful business.

 Few would believe this text was first published in 1937, and yet a lot of its truths still resonate in modern society.
-If anything, this is a book for those who feel they are eons ahead of their time…as well as learning a few tips, you can be just as inspired by Hill’s forward thinking and acumen from almost a century ago.
+If anything, this is a book for those who feel they are aeons ahead of their time.
+As well as learning a few tips, you can be just as inspired by Hill’s forward-thinking and acumen from almost a century ago.

-It’s 2019 people…we couldn’t have an inclusive entrepreneurial book list without at least one book written by a woman.
+We couldn’t have an inclusive list of books on entrepreneurship for students without at least one written by a woman.
 And this is a corker!
 Green encapsulates the spirit of the most recent wave of feminists in her book from 2016.
 She encourages and even challenges those women who aspire to greatness in the world of business to jump in with both feet and take the plunge.